MicrosoftDocs/xamarin-docs/docs/android/user-interface/splash-screen.md

 6. Modify **values-land/colors.xml** to configure the colors you want to use for the landscape version of the splash screen.
-In this example, the splash background color is changed to yellow for landscape mode:
+In this example, the splash background color is changed to blue for landscape mode:

     ```xml